theRTB/GT7ShiftTone/README.md

 ## Current release

 GT7ShiftTone is being primarily developed for Group 1, 2, 3, 4 and B cars as they tend to run under BoP with fixed settings:
-- This program should work out-of-the-box for supported cars, outside of saying 'Yes' once to the Windows Firewall
+- This program should work out-of-the-box for supported cars
+  -  The car data will only be loaded if activately racing, not in replays or menus or during race countdown
 - Be aware that false positives exist: not every beep is an upshift.

 ### Launch with:
-- GT7ShiftTone 0.51.exe: if you have downloaded the PyInstaller release - **PREVIOUS RELEASE, will be updated soon**
+- GT7ShiftTone-beta2.exe: if you have downloaded the PyInstaller release
+  - Windows Firewall will ask for confirmation for network access
 - gtbeep.py: For Python users

 **Changes:**
+- Generated pyinstaller executable for Windows
 - Added 300+ stock curves
 - Added toggle in Settings to load stock curves for all cars: Disabled by default
   - Emphasis on car being stock, or else the beep is simply incorrect